Clubs

 BPA - Business Professionals of America

 BPA meets during ECA and also at after-school events throughout the year to prepare for regional, state, and national competitions.
 Business Professionals of America is the leading CTSO (Career and Technical Student Organization) for students pursuing careers in business management, office administration, information technology, and other related career fields.
 The mission of Business Professionals of America is to contribute to the preparation of a world-class workforce through the advancement of leadership, citizenship, academic, and technological skills.
-Mrs. Jessica Griepenstroh, Avisor
+Mrs. Jessica Griepenstroh, Advisor

 Chess Club